 Purpose of Western Aphasia Battery (WAB)

-1. Identify the presence, severity, and type of aphasia.
+1. Recognize the existence and severity of aphasia and the type of aphasia.

-2. Gauge the patient’s performance level, establishing a baseline for tracking changes over time.
+2. Determine the patient’s performance level and establish a baseline to monitor changes over time.

-By utilizing a taxonomic table established during the standardization of the original WAB, the WAB-R facilitates the classification of aphasia types (such as Global, Broca’s, Isolation, Transcortical Motor, Wernicke’s, Trariscortical Sensory, Conduction, Anornic).
-This classification, along with severity determination, offers a clinically valid foundation for research, diagnosis, and prognosis.
+The WAB-R adopts a taxonomic table developed during the standardization of the original WAB, which allows classifying types of aphasia (Global, Broca’s, Isolation, Transcortical Motor, Wernicke’s, Trariscortical Sensory, Conduction, Anornic).
+This classification and associated severity determination provide a clinically valid basis of investigation, diagnosis, and prognosis.

 Components of Western Aphasia Battery-Revised (WAB-R)

-Record Form 1: Provides space to record the patient’s responses to the oral language sections of the test:
+Record Form 1: Provides space for recording the patient′s responses on oral language sections of the test:

 1. Spontaneous Speech (Conversational Questions and Picture Description)